Skip to main content

 Working condition

-Probationary periods may be agreed between employer and employee but it cannot exceed three months and must be prepared in writing.
+Probationary periods may be agreed between employer and employee but must be in writing.
+They generally cannot exceed three months, or six months for managerial employees.

 Leaves